Esri/arcgis-maps-sdk-flutter-samples/README.md

 Visit [earlyadopter.esri.com](https://earlyadopter.esri.com/) and download the ArcGIS Maps SDK for Flutter package.
 Follow the instructions to unpack it.

 Clone or download this repository into the same parent directory as the `arcgis_maps_package`.

+Note on Windows: This repository uses symlinks.
+Git must be configured to use symlinks and have permission to create symlinks.
+To configure git, run `git config --system core.symlinks true`.
+To have permission to create symlinks, either clone the repository in an elevated "Administrator" command prompt, or go to "Settings > For developers" and turn on "Developer Mode".

 Your file structure should be:

 ```
 parent_directory